Right to Manage and management disputes

 Appoint a new manager

-You must prove bad management if you want to appoint a new manager, eg:
+You must prove bad management if you want to appoint a new manager, for example:

 - you have to pay unreasonable service charges

-- the landlord hasn’t complied with an approved code of management practice
+- the landlord has not complied with an approved code of management practice

 You can only apply to the tribunal if you’ve sent the landlord a ‘Section 22 notice’ - this gives them a chance to fix the problems.
 Contact Leasehold Advisory Service for advice.